kojosimtema/cixors/README.md

 # cixors
 Cixors is a URL Shortener application.
-This is the APL built with Flask RestX
+This is the API built with Flask RestX